kevinkotcherga/kevinkotcherga/README.md

 ### The tools I like working with are :

--  :wrench: Node.js, Ruby & Ruby On Rails !
+- Node.js, Ruby & Ruby On Rails !
-- ⚡ React, Vue.js & Stimulus
+- React, Vue.js & Stimulus
-- :art: CSS, Bootstrap, Ant Design & Figma for the design
+- CSS, Bootstrap, Ant Design & Figma for the design

 ### My bootcamp projects :